openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 A timestamp is showing the last Vehicle Status update.
 If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select r *Geaographical Area* and afterwards the correct City.
+In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select your *Geographical Area* and afterwards the correct City.
 One restart of openHAB service with *systemctl restart openhab2* is necessary in order to see the corrected Time Settings.

 Correct TimeZone is crucial for handling all Time information in openHAB and it's discussed many times in the Forum.